Integrate Node.js with Retell AI and Twilio: Lessons from My Setup

 case 'call_ended':

 console.log(`Call ${event.call.call_id} ended.
-Duration: ${event.call.end_timestamp - event.call.start_timestamp}ms`);
+Duration: ${duration}ms`);

-// Save transcript, calculate costs
+// Save transcript to database, calculate API costs

 break;